Practically 8,000-year-old cranium found in Minnesota River

 21 May 2022, 19:10

-• 3 min learn
+• 3 min read

-The kayakers discovered the cranium within the drought-depleted Minnesota River about 110 miles (180 kilometers) west of Minneapolis, Renville County Sheriff Scott Hable stated.
+The kayakers discovered the cranium in the drought-depleted Minnesota River about 110 miles (180 kilometers) west of Minneapolis, Renville County Sheriff Scott Hable mentioned.

-Hable said his office removed the publish.
+Hable mentioned his workplace eliminated the publish.

-"We didn’t mean for it to be offensive in any respect,” Hable stated.
+"We didn’t mean for it to be offensive by any means,” Hable said.

-Minnesota Indian Affairs Council Cultural Resources Specialist Dylan Goetsch said in a press release that neither the council nor the state archaeologist had been notified concerning the discovery, which is required by state legal guidelines that govern the care and repatriation of Native American remains.
+Minnesota Indian Affairs Council Cultural Sources Specialist Dylan Goetsch said in a press release that neither the council nor the state archaeologist had been notified concerning the discovery, which is required by state legal guidelines that govern the care and repatriation of Native American remains.

 Quelle: abcnews.go.com